What Matters in RL-Based Methods for Object-Goal Navigation? An Empirical Study and A Unified Framework: Abstract

 \section{Abstract}

-Object-Goal Navigation (ObjectNav) is a critical component toward deploying mobile robots in everyday, uncontrolled environments such as homes, schools, and workplaces.
-In this context, a robot must locate target objects in previously unseen environments using only its onboard perception.
-Success requires the integration of semantic understanding, spatial reasoning, and long-horizon planning, which is a combination that remains extremely challenging.
-While reinforcement learning (RL) has become the dominant paradigm, progress has spanned a wide range of design choices, yet the field still lacks a unifying analysis to determine which components truly drive performance.
-In this work, we conduct a large-scale empirical study of modular RL-based ObjectNav systems, decomposing them into three key components: perception, policy, and test-time enhancement.
-Through extensive controlled experiments, we isolate the contribution of each and uncover clear trends: perception quality and test-time strategies are decisive drivers of performance, whereas policy improvements with current methods yield only marginal gains.
-Building on these insights, we propose practical design guidelines and demonstrate an enhanced modular system that surpasses State-of-the-Art (SotA) methods by 6.6\% on SPL and by a 2.7\% success rate.
-We also introduce a human baseline under identical conditions, where experts achieve an average 98\% success, underscoring the gap between RL agents and human-level navigation.
-Our study not only sets the SotA performance but also provides principled guidance for future ObjectNav development and evaluation.
+Object-Goal Navigation (ObjectNav) is a key capability for deploying mobile robots in everyday environments such as homes, schools, and workplaces.
+In this task, an agent must locate an instance of a target object category in previously unseen environments using only onboard perception, requiring the integration of semantic understanding, spatial reasoning, and long-horizon planning.
+Reinforcement learning (RL) has become a dominant paradigm for ObjectNav, yet modern systems involve numerous design choices across perception modules, policy architectures, and inference-time strategies.
+The relative impact of these components, however, remains poorly understood.
+In this work, we present a large-scale empirical study of modular RL-based ObjectNav systems.
+We decompose the navigation pipeline into three key components: \emph{perception}, \emph{policy}, and \emph{test-time enhancement}, and conduct extensive controlled experiments to analyze their individual contributions.
+Our results suggest that improvements in perception quality and test-time strategies often yield larger performance gains than policy improvements alone, highlighting the importance of understanding how different components interact within modular navigation systems.
+Motivated by these findings, we introduce a unified framework for systematically studying modular ObjectNav systems.
+Guided by our analysis, we build an enhanced system that achieves state-of-the-art performance on the Gibson benchmark, improving SPL by 6.6\% and success rate by 2.7\% over prior methods.
+We also introduce a human expert baseline, achieving 98\% success, highlighting the significant gap between current RL agents and human-level navigation.
+Finally, we provide practical insights and design recommendations for each module to help guide future research.
+Project page: \url{https://honwang0054.github.io/What-matters-in-RL-ObjNav-web/}.